inductiva/inductiva/docs/Tasks.md

 # is interrupted.
 task.wait()

-# Or, turn the simulation into a blocking call.
+# Or turn the simulation into a blocking call.
 Users kill
 # the remote process if the local process is killed.
 with task.sync_context():
     task.wait()